 The Director and Staff sessions offered include: Rehearsal techniques, organization and administration, leadership, drill writing, conducting, literature, band pedagogy, and technology.
 Graduate and Act 48 credits are available.

-The West Chester University School of Music offers two keyboard performing competitions to encourage and celebrate excellence in piano and organ performance.
+The West Chester University Wells School of Music offers two keyboard performing competitions to encourage and celebrate excellence in piano and organ performance.

-The Pre-Collegiate Piano Competition is open to students ages 9 - 18, with 15 cash prizes in 3 age groups, takes place annually in early April, and has no geographic boundary.
-The Competition is followed by a Winners Recital a week after the Competition.
+The Pre-Collegiate Piano Competition is open to students ages 9 - 18, with 15 cash prizes in 3 age groups, takes place annually in the Spring, and has no geographic boundary.
+The Competition is followed by a Winners Recital soon after the Competition.

 The International Organ Competition is open to organists ages 15-25, awards 4 cash prizes in two ages groups, takes place annually in mid-May, and draws applicants from Europe, Asia, Canada and the United States.

 The WCU High School Honors Percussion Ensemble (HSHPE) is a select ensemble comprised of some of the Greater Philadelphia region's finest high school percussionists.
-Auditions are held every November, and rehearsals take place on Sundays (2pm-3:30pm) from January through April.
+Auditions will be held December 2nd, and rehearsals take place on Sundays (2pm-3:30pm) from January through April.
 The HSHPE performs on the WCU Percussion Ensemble's spring concert in April, and additional performance opportunities (e.g., the Percussive Arts Society Pennsylvania Day of Percussion) will be considered.
-Professor Ralph Sorrentino serves as the HSHPE’s artistic director, and Professor Brent Behrenshausen conducts the ensemble.
+Dr. Ralph Sorrentino serves as the HSHPE’s artistic director, and Professor Brent Behrenshausen conducts the ensemble.